 ST. CLOUD, Minn.
 (AP) -- St. John's Abbey has released the first batch of internal files of monks as part of a settlement of a clergy sex abuse lawsuit.

 Attorney Jeff Anderson on Tuesday released the files on five monks.

 The St. Cloud Times (http://on.sctimes.com/1lIBgLK) reports the files show that two monks admitted to each having more than 200 sexual encounters, and that a third credibly accused monk was paid $30,000 to voluntarily leave the priesthood.

 In a statement, Abbott John Klassen says the documents show each of the monks as "a fallible, relatable person."

-Troy Bramlage, 52, reached a settlement with St. John's that will force the release of personnel files for 19 monks accused of sexually abusing minors.
+Earlier this year, a Minnesota man who sued the abbey over alleged sex abuse reached a settlement with St. John's that will force the release of personnel files for 19 monks accused of sexually abusing minors.